aljazfrancic/stonks-bot/README.md

 > [!NOTE]
 > All the commands listed under Usage will work if you substitute `!stonks` with `python stonks.py`, for example
 > ```
-> python stonks.py 365 avalanche-2 chainlink monero bitcoin
+> python stonks.py 365 avalanche-2 chainlink monero bitcoin ethereum
 > ```

 # TODO #